TaskarCenterAtUW/TDEI-gateway/adr/logger-flow.md

 Based on the comparison done in the research, it would be better to have both Analytics and Audit information stored under Azure Storage Tables.

+# Decisions made

+- Logging will have single separate queue with multiple topics for `audit` `metric` `analytic` `info` `debug` `error` `trace`
+- Logs (audit, metric and analytic) will be stored in a single separate storage account with tables for each.
+- Logger in the core package will be enhanced to support for the changes